harvard-lil/warcgames/README.md

 =========

 Building secure web archival tools is hard, because web archives have to ingest and play back so much attacker-submitted content.
-WARCgames challenges you to attack insecure web archive services running on your local computer, and thereby learn to create secure ones.
+WARCgames challenges you to attack deliberately-insecure, simplified web archive services running on your local computer, and thereby learn to create secure ones.

 Install and Run
 ---------------